 The key to Profhilo’s popularity is that it’s got a unique structure and a proper balance of scientific properties.
 The product flows efficiently and effectively through the subcutaneous tissue and the dermis, thanks to the high cohesivity.
 This permeation allows for an instant boost in skin hydration in a way that older and traditional hyaluronic acid infusions or fillers can’t.
 The consistency and ease of smooth and even distribution of this product have made it effective on the hand, chest, and neck.

 Profhilo is injected at multiple points into the hand to spread uniformly under the skin within a few hours.
 You might get some bruises from the needles after injection, but they disappear after a day or two.
 It’s advisable and best to stay off any alcohol the day before the treatment to minimise the risk of bruising.

-Dr Nina Bal of the facial sculpting clinic is a renowned cosmetic expert who is well known for her popular hand rejuvenation treatments.
+Dr Nina Bal (Dental Surgeon) of the facial sculpting clinic is a renowned cosmetic expert who is well known for her popular hand rejuvenation treatments.
 You can expect treatment procedures tailored to restore your skin’s firmness, hydration and healthy texture.
 Book a consultation with Dr Nina for the best possible hand rejuvenation treatments.